-Looking for the written testimonies provided by FCCAM on legislative action and bills?
-Find them on this page listed by year.
+Written testimonies provided by FCCAM on legislative action and bills are listed by year.

 To see the original bill language, amendments, testimony provided for public hearing and it’s process towards legislative vote the best access is through the state’s website page.
 Once on the page just type in the LD number, click and you will be linked to the bill information.